-In the United States, someone dies from breast cancer every 14 minutes, and this number has not decreased significantly in nearly 40 years, despite a huge movement to raise awareness and funds for breast cancer research.
+In the United States, someone dies from breast cancer every 14 minutes.
+This number has not decreased significantly in nearly 40 years despite a huge movement to raise awareness and funds for breast cancer research.
 Just wearing, buying, or even walking for "pink" does not reduce deaths from breast cancer.
 Scientists know that research specifically focused on metastasis is crucial to significantly reduce the breast cancer mortality rate.
-However, metastasis research is challenging for various reasons, the biggest obstacle being lack of funding: only an estimated 2% of the funds raised for breast cancer research are spent on studies of metastasis.
+Metastasis research is challenging for various reasons.
+However, the biggest obstacle is lack of funding: only an estimated 2% of the funds raised for breast cancer research is spent on studies of metastasis.

 Each year, 200,000 Americans are diagnosed with breast cancer.
 Six to ten percent of these diagnoses are metastatic, or stage 4.
 Another 30% progress from stages 0, 1, 2 and 3 to develop stage 4– maybe immediately, maybe 30 years down the line.
 Science has very few answers to the reason why cancer metastasizes and we don't yet have an effective treatment to arrest metastatic growth.
 What we do know is that a diagnosis of Stage 4 breast cancer is not considered survivable and that 40,000 people die of it each year.
 This is what METAvivor is fighting to change.

 METAvivor's research mission is two-fold: to increase awareness about the funding discrepancy that shortchanges metastatic research in the cancer world (see our 30% for 30% campaign), and to directly fund the kind of research that is currently lacking.
 With the primary goal of extending life and ending death from MBC, METAvivor awards grants for research projects that have the potential to shift MBC from a terminal disease to a chronic condition with a decent quality of life.